Logan Motorway

 The M2/M6 Logan Motorway is a 30-kilometre toll road between Ipswich and the M1 or Pacific Motorway at Loganholme, and the Gateway Motorway, providing access to the Gold Coast on the eastern seaboard and to the rural areas of the Darling Downs to the west.
 The M6 portion runs from the Pacific Motorway to the junction with the Gateway Motorway at Drewvale, where it then becomes the M2, continuing on to merge with the Ipswich Motorway at Gailes.

 The road is operated and owned by Transurban Queensland.
 Most of this road was formally Metroad 4 prior to the Gateway Motorway extension in 1997.

+The road was used by an average of 203,000 vehicles per day in 2023.

 History

 The Logan Motorway Act of 1987 permitted a franchise period of 30 years from completion of construction.
 The original owner was the Logan Motorway Company Ltd, later a company of Queensland Motorways.
 Russell Hinze attended a ceremony at Loganlea for the turning of the first sod in the construction of the Logan Motorway in October 1987.

 It originally opened as a two-lane motorway on 13 December 1988, and was upgraded to four in two stages.
 The first stage of the duplication (Ipswich Motorway to Wembley Road) was completed in December 1996, followed by the second (Wembley Road to Pacific Motorway) on 23 May 2000.
 The Gateway Motorway was linked in 1997.

 Toll booths at Wembley Road were removed in April 1997.
 Too many heavy vehicles were avoiding the toll by using Compton Road.

 In December 2020, a man on the Logan Motorway was shot dead by police as he approached them with a knife in his hand.